bpiyush/ml-aid/setup/readme.md

 ## Other machines

 For usual Intel Mac machines and Linux machines, the above instructions should work normally with `miniconda3` or `anaconda3`.
+But these have only been tested on Mac M1 chip machine.

 ## Running the code